The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 Sources: Reuters, CSO Online, SecureWorld

-The SitusAMC breach highlights a reality that most CISOs at credit unions, banks, and mortgage companies understand but can't fully solve: when you outsource a business function, you outsource its security.
-JPMorgan Chase has one of the most sophisticated cybersecurity operations in the world — a $15 billion annual technology budget, thousands of security professionals, and a CISO who reports directly to the CEO.
+The SitusAMC breach highlights a reality that most CISOs at credit unions, banks, and mortgage companies understand but cannot fully solve.
+When you outsource a business function, you outsource its security.
+JPMorgan Chase has one of the most sophisticated cybersecurity operations in the world.
+A $15 billion annual technology budget, thousands of security professionals, and a CISO who reports directly to the CEO.
 None of that mattered when the breach was at their vendor.

-SitusAMC's breach was notable for what it wasn't.
+SitusAMC's breach was notable for what it was not.
 No ransomware.
 No encryption.
 No dramatic shutdown.
-The attackers simply exfiltrated data — mortgage loan records, borrower information, closing documents — and left.
-This "smash and grab" approach is increasingly common in attacks targeting the financial services supply chain.
+The attackers simply exfiltrated data: mortgage loan records, borrower information, closing documents, and left.
+This smash-and-grab approach is increasingly common in attacks targeting the financial services supply chain.
 The data itself is valuable enough to sell or leverage for future fraud.
 No ransom necessary.

 ConnectWise: The MSP Platform That Was Breached Twice